Priority Groundwater Management Areas

 What Is a PGMA ?

-Since the ultimate purpose of designating a PGMA is to ensure the management of groundwater in areas of the state with critical groundwater problems, a PGMA evaluation will consider the need for creating groundwater conservation districts and different options for doing so.
+Since the ultimate purpose of designating a PGMA is to ensure the management of groundwater in areas of the state with critical groundwater problems, a PGMA evaluation will consider the need for creating Groundwater Conservation Districts (GCDs, or "districts") and different options for doing so.
 Such districts are authorized to adopt policies, plans, and rules that can address critical groundwater problems.

-If a study area is designated as a PGMA, TCEQ will make a specific recommendation on groundwater conservation district creation.
-State law authorizes the citizens in the PGMA two years to establish a Groundwater Conservation District (GCD).
+If a study area is designated as a PGMA, TCEQ will make a specific recommendation on GCD creation.
+State law authorizes the citizens in the PGMA two years to establish a GCD.
 However, if local action is not taken in this time frame, TCEQ is required to establish a GCD that is consistent with the original recommendation.
-Under either scenario, the resultant groundwater conservation district would be governed by a locally elected board of directors.
+Under either scenario, the resultant GCD would be governed by a locally elected board of directors.

 For more information about PGMAs, see Texas A&M AgriLife Extension Service publication B-6191, Priority Groundwater Management Areas: Overview and Frequently Asked Questions.